Many myths surround these popular estate planning tools.

 A living trust is not necessarily inexpensive.
 A lawyer may charge you $1,500 or more to create one.
 If you have significant assets and fear a dispute over your will, it may be worth it.2,6

 There are living trust solutions available on the Internet, or via books or software.
 However, when cutting and pasting boilerplate language and filling in some names here and there, what kinds of legal and financial risks are you taking?6

 While having a living trust drawn up with the help of an attorney is certainly advisable, paying a fee is no guarantee of competence; amending simple errors could cost you another $300-500.7

 A living trust is not a will.
 You still need a will when you have a living trust.
 In fact, you are probably going to need a “pour-over” will down the road, assuming you will keep accumulating assets after the trust is drawn up.
 A pour-over will place these stray assets into the trust.4

-Additionally, you need a will if you want to make charitable bequests or gifts to friends or relatives upon your passing.
-A living trust cannot carry out these gifts on your behalf, nor can it name a guardian for any minor children.4
+Additionally, you will want a will if you wish to make charitable bequests or gifts to friends or relatives upon your passing, as a living trust may not carry out these gifts on your behalf.
+A will is also the way to name a guardian for any minor children.4